SlavaMelanko/cpp20/README.md

 ```

 Based on 3 core components:

+### Views

-- **Views** are ranges with 'lazy evaluation', non-owning, and non-mutating of elements,
+Views are ranges with 'lazy evaluation', non-owning, and non-mutating of elements,
 with constant time for copying and moving

 ```cpp